Connecting the one-band and three-band Hubbard models of cuprates via spectroscopy and scattering experiments: Results and Discussion

-As it is well-known that the Heisenberg model is a good approximation of Eq.
-(1) for small $t$, in Fig.1, we present a comparison of $J$ obtained from the downfolding approximation with $E_2 - E_1$, the difference in energy between the ground and first excited states from our exact diagonalization calculation.
-The plot shows $J$ and $E_2 - E_1$ as a function of $t$, varied from $0$ to $1.6$ eV, for $U_p = 1, 3$ and $5$ eV; we have fixed the values $U_d$=8 eV and $\Delta=3.3$ eV (=average $\Delta$ of values obtained by optimization 2 shown in Table 1) in these plots.
-We can see that there is good agreement between $J$ and $E_2 - E_1$ at low values of $t$.
-In order to explore this carefully, in the inset we plot the ratio of ($E_2 - E_1$)/$J$ which confirms that the downfolding approximation for $J$ holds for low values of $t$.
-As $t$ $\rightarrow$ 0, the ratio is 1 and decreases on increasing $t$.
-The ratio is 0.83 at $t$ = 0.7 eV, and it becomes 0.62 at $t$ = 1.2 eV, ( this range of $t$ spans the values we find for the cuprates in Table 1 ; black vertical lines in Fig.1).
-Since $J \sim t^4$, it increases rapidly for increasing $t$ eV, while the increase in $E_2 - E_1$ can be seen to be slower.
-For values of $t \simeq 0.7 - 1.2$ eV describing the cuprates, we believe we can still justify the use of the downfolding expression to understand the low-lying excitations in these cases.
-Finally in Fig. 2(a-d) we present plots of various $|c_{ij}|^2$ as a function of $t$, for the same parameter settings as in Fig.1.
-Fig. 2(a) shows that the pure Cu(1)-Cu(2) singlet weight 2$|c_{12}|^2$ $\sim$1 obtained for $t$ = 0 systematically reduces in weight on increasing $t$.
-Simultaneously, the total Cu(1)-O(3) singlet weight 4$|c_{13}|^2$ increases systematically on increasing $t$, indicating the role of Cu-O hybridization in forming the ZRS state for the cuprates.
-Thus, the O-$p$ orbital plays an increasingly important role on increasing $t$ to $\sim1$ eV, typical of the cuprates.
-Further, the on-site double occupancy weights $|c_{ii}|^2$, i = 1-3, are quite small (Fig. 2(c,d)).
-However, on increasing $U_p$ from 1 to 5 eV, while there is hardly any change in the total double occupancy weight 2$|c_{11}|^2$ on the Cu sites, the double occupancy weight $|c_{33}|^2$ on the O site gets suppressed to nearly half its value for for $t >1$ eV.
-This behavior of the O site double occupancy is closely related to the reduction of $J$ by $U_p$ according to Eq. (\ref{eq:kochj}), and is also seen in Fig.1.
+Finally, in Fig. 1(a-d) we present plots of various $|c_{ij}|^2$ as a function of $t_{pd}$, for $U_p = 1, 3$ and $5$ eV; we have fixed the values $U_d$=8 eV and $\Delta=3.3$ eV (=average $\Delta$ of values obtained by optimization 2 shown in Table I) in these plots.
+Fig. 1(a) shows that the pure Cu(1)-Cu(2) singlet weight 2$|c_{12}|^2$ $\sim$1 obtained for $t_{pd}$ = 0 systematically reduces in weight on increasing $t$.
+Simultaneously, the total Cu(1)-O(3) singlet weight 4$|c_{13}|^2$ increases systematically on increasing $t_{pd}$, indicating the role of Cu-O hybridization in forming the ZRS state for the cuprates.
+Thus, the O-$p$ orbital plays an increasingly important role on increasing $t_{pd}$ to $\sim1$ eV, typical of the cuprates.
+Further, the on-site double occupancy weights $|c_{ii}|^2$, i = 1-3, are quite small (Fig. 1(c,d)).
+However, on increasing $U_p$ from 1 to 5 eV, while there is hardly any change in the total double occupancy weight 2$|c_{11}|^2$ on the Cu sites, the double occupancy weight $|c_{33}|^2$ on the O site gets suppressed to nearly half its value for for $t_{pd} >1$ eV.
+This behavior of the O site double occupancy is closely related to the reduction of $J$ by $U_p$ according to Eq. (\ref{eq:kochj}).
 Thus, $U_p$ plays an important role in tuning the value of $J$, which is considered to be one of the most important parameters to achieve high-temperature superconductivity exhibited by the family of cuprates \cite{Keimer,Sr2CuO3,Coldea, Nd2CuO4,YBCO,Dean, Bi2212,Wang,Peng,Lipscombe,Braicovich,Dean2,Levy}.